3 website payment security measures to expand online sales

 It's also a good idea to invest in security technology that will alert merchants to activity that could mean someone is attempting to make a fraudulent purchase.
 Some platforms do this automatically.

-Maintaining online payment security is an ongoing process, and the three tips mentioned above aren't the only things you need to do to protect online transactions.
+Maintaining security for your online payment system is an ongoing process, and the three tips mentioned above aren't the only things you need to do to protect online transactions.
 A strong and knowledgeable credit card processing partner can help merchants make sure they are taking all the necessary steps to protect their customers and their business.